rawera-daniel/the-wild-oasis/README.md

 ## Description:

 The Wild Oasis is a dashboard that displays statistics on total sales revenue, guest arrivals/departures, and stay summaries.
 Detailed cabin information, including capacity, prices, discounted prices, and sorting functionality by price or name, comprises all booking details such as guest address, chosen cabin, booking status (unconfirmed, checked-in, checked-out), total price, and sorting functionality by date or status. user account management features, including registration, login, logout, and profile customization.
 It has separate preferences and a dark colour theme option.
-This user-friendly dashboard saves you tonnes of time by providing all the features and information you need in one easy-to-access place.T
+This user-friendly dashboard saves you tonnes of time by providing all the features and information you need in one easy-to-access place.

 Visit the website at this [link](https://the-wild-oasis-rawera.vercel.app/) .